Standard ILAPI Documentation

 url

-- A URL path (technically not a URL but valid for the API request).
-It must start with a slash (
+example.com/example/path.html. - A path only, which must start with a slash (

 Example usage: